Benjamin144/Flask-Chat-Builder/README.md

 ## Creating Users
 I will now store Users in a session variable.
 It allows us to persist usernames in a browser session to automatically redirect users to their homepage, by initialising a session and a variable

+## Storing Our Messages In A Dict
+I am going to create a dictionary that will allows us to store data using Key/Value pairs.
+This can be done using the my_dict = {}